Research and Economic Development Strategic Plan

 Contribute through research and innovation to the economic development of the Inland Empire and beyond

-INITIATIVE PROGRESS OASIS The SoCal OASIS™ Park is now in the progressive design build phase with HENSEL PHELPS and ZGF Architects leading the construction and design Build a pipeline of promising startups and support company attraction and job creation 48 companies supported through SoCal OASIS™ Build2Scale Program
+INITIATIVE PROGRESS SoCal OASIS™ The SoCal OASIS™ Park is ahead of schedule - anticipated to open in early 2027.
+Build a pipeline of promising startups and support company attraction and job creation 100 companies mentored through EPIC.

 -